paulnakai/paulnakai.github.io/people.md

 # {{ page.title }}

-Paul's People Projects is my alliterative assortment of projects that revolve around human behavior.
-They are at the intersection of behavioral science, art, design, and communication.
-Through them I hope to better understand people and enable others to
+"Paul's People Projects" is my alliterative assortment of projects that revolve around human behavior.
+They are a marriage of several interests: behavioral science, art, design, and communication.
+I'm aiming for a fun and engaging way of building connection and understanding between people.
+Get in touch if you want to collaborate!

 Some guiding questions:
 - Belief vs. Behavior.
 What drives the gaps between them?
 About how to live a good life, one's personal qualities, ?
 When is that gap useful and not?
 How do beliefs and behavior reinforce and undermine each other?